imattau/nostr-community-conventions/ncc-02-js/README.md

 #### `resolve(pubkey, serviceId, options)`
 - `options.requireAttestation`: Fails if no trusted attestation is found.
 - `options.minLevel`: Minimum trust level required.

+#### `close()`
+Closes WebSocket connections to all relays.
+If the resolver was initialized with an external `pool`, this will *not* close the pool; it only untracks the relays for this instance.
+If the resolver created its own internal pool, it will close it entirely.

 ### `NCC02Builder(privateKey)`
 - `createServiceRecord({ serviceId, endpoint?, fingerprint?, expiryDays? })`